How to Cope with “Back To The Office” Jitters?

 Workers require some flexibility and guidance to lower their anxiety levels as they return to in-office work.
 Managers should also post regular updates regarding any new precautions the company is taking.
 Also, it's essential to be transparent about the number of COVID-19 cases in the building.
 There will be far less employee anxiety if managers work towards creating a safe and honest work environment for a post-COVID world.

 While managers are the ones that mostly shape the work environment in any office, there are also plenty of steps that employees can take for a smoother transition back into in-office work.
-If an employee feels frustration, fear, anger, disappointment, nervousness, or anxiety about this change, recognising this feeling and voicing it in a reasonable way will help regulate an otherwise chaotic emotional experience.
+If an employee feels frustration, fear, anger, disappointment, nervousness, or anxiety about this change, recognizing this feeling and voicing it in a reasonable way will help regulate an otherwise chaotic emotional experience.

 Also, it's vital to know when you're low-energy.
 All of these new health protocols and procedures can quickly eat up a lot of mental energy — which is already in low supply due to general pandemic-induced anxiety.

 With that in mind, it's essential to shift your general framework and focus on self-care in this transitional period — even if you're someone who likes helping others.
 Here's a neat three-step framework for dealing with anxiety in the workplace.
-It involves recognising and writing down:
+It involves recognizing and writing down:

 - Things you can control: when you’re going to rest, whether you can muster the energy to exercise, what you’re going to drink and eat;